will62794/tla-web/doc/tla-evaluation.md

 <p align="center">
 <img src="diagrams/eval-tree-constant1/eval-tree-constant1.png" alt="drawing" width="100"/>
 </p>
-where blue values indicate the result of expression evaluation for the subtree rooted at that node
+where blue values indicate the result of expression evaluation for the subtree rooted at that node.

 TLA+ expressions (formulae, more generally) are also evaluated for initial state and/or next state generation, where the aim is not to produce a single value as the result of evaluation, but rather to generate a set of states satisfying the given TLA+ state (or action) predicate.